Pratheek-Dev/Pratheek-Dev.github.io/about.md

 permalink: /about/
 ---

-Currently working with BC Stats - A member of BC Public Services developing Natural Language Processing solutions to analyze employee survey comments.
+Currently working with BC Stats - A member of BC Public Services developing Natural Language Processing (NLP) solutions to analyze employee survey comments.

+I am also working with Microsoft Bot Framework SDK to create interactive chat bots that use NLP and Language Understanding Intelligent Service (LUIS) to provide natural conversations.

 ### Contact me